ChekTek/cross-platform-showdown/README.md

 # cross-platform-showdown

-A repo for comparing different cross platform tools for building desktop applications.
+A repo for comparing different cross platform tools used to build desktop applications.

 ## App requirements